Week 31: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - The DC judge also ordered the DOJ and FBI to release any records of Priebus reaching out to the FBI to request they refute reports of communications between the Trump campaign and Russia.

-- Tuesday, Sessions testified in front of the Senate Intel Comm, but largely refused to answer important questions.
+- Tuesday, Sessions testified in front of the Senate Intel Committee, but largely refused to answer important questions.
 He did not mention any further contact with Russian officials, nor confirm the third meeting.

 - McCain asked Sessions if he had “any contacts with any representative, including any American lobbyist or agent of any Russian company” at the hearing Tuesday.
 Sessions said, “I don’t believe so.”